Category Archives: Identity Management Basics

 How to Get Started with SSO

-SAML, OAuth, OpenID Connect, and Shibboleth each have strengths depending on your environment. -
+SAML, OAuth, and OpenID Connect each have strengths depending on your environment.

 SSO can quickly get complex, especially when federating identities across multiple systems.
 Bringing in specialists ensures security, compliance, and a smoother rollout.